 A. Borrowers may renew their items directly from the library homepage, by clicking Renew Your Books, just to the right of the main catalog search box.
 Log in with your library barcode number and password.
 Your password is your last name, with the first letter capitalized.
 (For example, if your name was Paige Turner, your password would be ‘Turner’.)
 Once you log in, your name will appear in the top right corner of the screen.
 Click on the ‘My Account’ link to the right of your name to pull up the items checked out on your account.
 Most items may be renewed three times.

-Q. How do I check out books from OHSU, UWS, or OCOM?
+Q. How do I check out books from OHSU, OCOM, UWS, and Pacific University?

-A. Current NUNM students, faculty and staff may check out books directly from OHSU, UWS, or OCOM libraries by presenting their NUNM ID card with a valid library barcode.
+A. Current NUNM students, faculty and staff may check out books directly from the OHSU, OCOM, UWS, and Pacific University libraries by presenting their NUNM ID card with a valid library barcode.

-You can also request that library materials from OHSU, UWS, or OCOM be sent directly to NUNM.
+You can also request that library materials from OHSU, OCOM, and UWS be sent directly to NUNM (at this time, library materials cannot be sent from Pacific University).
 The default search box in the NUNM catalog only searches items that are held by NUNM.
-By clicking the down arrow between ‘NUNM Library’ and the search button, you can change the search to ‘NUNM + PAHL Libraries’ to also search the library holdings at OHSU, UWS, and OCOM.
+By clicking the down arrow between ‘NUNM Library’ and the search button, you can change the search to ‘NUNM + PAHL Libraries’ to also search the library holdings at OHSU, OCOM, and UWS.
 If you find an item at one of these libraries that you would like to use, click the ‘Library copies’ link underneath the book’s details, then click on the ‘Request from OHSU, OCOM or UWS’ link.
 A box will pop up.
 Select ‘NUNM Library’ as the pickup location, then click the orange request box to finish your request.
 You will receive an email when the book is ready for you to pick up.

 Q. What is PAHL?

 A. PAHL is short for the Portland Academic Health Libraries.
-It is an informal consortium of libraries who share resources, and includes NUNM, OHSU, UWS, and OCOM.
+It is an informal consortium of libraries who share resources, and includes NUNM, OHSU, UWS, OCOM, and Pacific University.

 Q. Can I use OHSU’s databases and electronic journals?